Biographies

 Rebecca Sokoll (Assistant Director), a native of the Detroit area, began studying dance when she was three years old.
 She continued to hone her performance skills at several professional theatres in the area, appearing in such critically acclaimed productions as Meadow Brook Theatre's The Merry Wives of Windsor ("Best Play", Detroit Free Press), and the performance-art masterpiece, The Moon Wolf, at Ann Arbor's Performance Network.
 Recent New York credits include Chronicles of Hell, produced by the award winning Theatre Et Al organization for the NYC Fringe Festival.
 Rebecca is currently working to complete her B.A. in Psychology at Hunter College.
 She and her husband, Dzieci chorusmaster John Norman, are the proud and adoring parents of Jack, who made his debut in Fool's Mass 2005 at Saint John's, age 11 days.

-Bob Strock (Dramaturg) was born and raised amid the corn and soybean fields of Pontiac, Illinois, and has a BA in Sociology from the University of Chicago, where he directed productions of Six Characters in Search of an Author and Twelfth Night.
+Bob Strock (Music Director) was born and raised amid the corn and soybean fields of Pontiac, Illinois, and has a BA in Sociology from the University of Chicago, where he directed productions of Six Characters in Search of an Author and Twelfth Night.
 His previous acting credits include Edmund in King Lear, Pseudolus in Forum, and Jack Boyle in Juno & the Paycock.
 He has also performed in a number of vocal and early music ensembles.
-He is currently in the process of developing the scenarios and music for Ragnarök, Dzieci's upcoming adaptation of the Nordic Myths, and is pursuing a Ph.D. in Clinical Psychology at New School University.
+He is currently in the process of developing the scenarios and music for Ragnarök, Dzieci's upcoming adaptation of the Nordic Myths, and is pursuing a Ph.D. in Clinical Psychology at The New School.

-Matt Mitler (Company Director) was initially trained in Humanistic and Existential Psychology, and Group Process before discovering the healing potential of theatre.
-He considers his therapeutic study with such notables as R.D.
-Laing and Dr. Carl Rogers to be equal to his theatrical study with Jerzy Grotowski and The Polish Theatre Laboratory.
-Combining these two pursuits, he began to lead workshops in a variety of settings including Hutchings Psychiatric Center (NY); The National Theatre School of Sweden; and the graduate school of The University of Psychology of Warsaw.
-In 1980, his essay, "Art and Therapy" was published in the anthology, New Directions in Psychotherapy.
-He is also profiled in Working on the Inside: The Spiritual Life Through the Eyes of Actors by Retta Blaney.
+Matt Mitler (Company Director) was initially trained in Humanistic and Existential Psychology, before discovering the healing potential of theatre.
+He considers his therapeutic study with such masters as R.D.
+Laing and Carl Rogers to be equal to his theatrical study with Jerzy Grotowski and Eugenio Barba.
+Combining these two pursuits, he began to lead workshops in a variety of settings including Hutchings Psychiatric Center (NY); The National Theatre School of Sweden; and the graduate school of The University of Psychology of Warsaw, where, in 1980, his essay, "Art and Therapy" was published in the anthology, New Directions in Psychotherapy.

 Mission